Quick Answer

 The term originally derives from the word Palla, which was a kind of Roman greatcoat.

-Later, the Spanish invented a garment called the Palletoque, similar to a frock coat with vertical folds.
+Later, the Spanish invented the Palletoque garment, which was similar to a frock coat with vertical folds.

 During the eighteenth century, the French developed the word paletot as an umbrella term for various overcoats.

-In the mid-19th century, a paletot was considered to be a waisted or at least slightly waisted overcoat with certain peculiarities regarding its cut.
+In the mid-19th century, a paletot was considered a waisted or at least slightly waisted overcoat with certain peculiarities regarding its cut.

 Paletots generally had no waist seam, although some had one in the front only, which was placed below the waist level.

-Often, a back seam or a back vent was non-existent, but if present, the vent was quite short.
+Often, a back seam or a back vent was non-existent, but if present, the vent was relatively short.

-A paletot always showed some form of side seams, while side pleats were usually absent.
+A paletot always showed some side seams, while side pleats were usually absent.

 A fly sometimes fastened the fronts, and occasionally, buttons reached down to the hem of the topcoat.